 In San Mateo County, the systems of one County-governed district and two independent water districts have been transferred to CalWater.
 Transfer is achieved through sale of the system and transfer of water supply assurance pursuant to the agency's agreement with SFPUC.
 Sale of the system would therefore require approval by the SFPUC, and because CalWater is regulated by the California Public Utilities Commission (CPUC) it would also require CPUC approval.
-Actual dissolution of the District requires application to LAFCo by resolution of the Board of the district or by landowner or voter signature petition.
+Actual dissolution of the District requires application to LAFCo by resolution of the board of the district or by landowner or voter signature petition.
 If approved by LAFCo, a protest process and possible election would be required, depending upon the results of the protest process.

-The District serves approximately 26,050 customers, has 12.5 million gallons of storage capacity and 3.6 days of storage capacity.
-The District has 18 full-time employees, including 8 maintenance workers and contracts for legal, engineering and accounting services.
+The District serves approximately 28,000 customers, has 13 million gallons of storage capacity and 3.6 days of storage capacity.
+The District has 18 full-time employees and one part-time employee, including 8 maintenance workers and contracts for legal, engineering and accounting services.
 CalWater serves over 123,000 customers in nearby areas, has over 20.3 million gallons of storage capacity or 1.3 days of storage capacity.
 CalWater Mid-Peninsula District is located administratively on North Delaware in San Mateo.